ian-cho/data-prep-kit/doc/quick-start/contribute-your-own-transform.md

         return return_code
 ```

-## Step 5: Implement RayTransformRuntimeConfiguration <a name="rayDigestRuntime"></a>
+## Step 5: Implement RayTransformRuntimeConfiguration <a name="RayRuntime"></a>

 **dpk_digest/ray/runtime.py**

-- This file implements the necessary API for integrating the digest transform with the ray orchestrator
+- This file implements the necessary API for integrating the digest transform with the ray orchestrator.

 ```Python
 # (C) Copyright IBM Corp.
 2024.